unixporn/distro-icons/rules.md

  + #### 1.1.2
    Try to make critisism constructive wherever possible.

+ + #### 1.1.3
+   Be polite to those offering constructive critisism  - they're only trying to help.

+ + #### 1.1.4
+   Be aware of the fact that different people will have different opinions on what makes an attractive setup.

 * ### 1.2
-  Be polite to those offering constructive critisism  - they're only trying to help.
+  If you have been found to be breaking any of the subs rules either rectify if possible or ensure it does not happen again.

 * ### 1.3
-  Thing
+  Report content (comments, posts and PMs) that you believe to be breaking any of the rules stated here.
+We try out best to keep an eye on things but we'll always end up missing the ocassional comment.

+  + #### 1.3.1
+  Ignore trolls.
+Feeding them only makes them hungrier.

 ## 2.0 - Content
-Please use appropriate
+Please post only on topic content.
+Anything obviously off topic will be deleted with immediate effect.
+Anything posted

+## 3.0 - Catagorisation
+Use the correct syntax for post titles: "\[OS][WM/DE] Post Title".
+An example of this would be "\[Arch][DWM] Obscurity Taco"

 ### 2.
 Emails will not be made public, will not be given to any third party, and will only be seen and used by Joshua Fogg.
 No exceptions.